Can Believers Absolved of Sins Enter the Kingdom of Heaven?

 Listening to Brother Li’s fellowshiping, Han Song nodded thoughtfully.

 Brother Li turned on his computer and said: “I saw a passage on a gospel website.
 It’s very beneficial to us.
 Let’s read it: ‘Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
 Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
 Man that is so defiled must undergo a change before becoming worthy to serve God.
-By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
+By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt essence within his own self, and he will be able to change completely and become clean.
 Only in this way can man become worthy to return before the throne of God.’”